Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Introduction

 In gravitational fields, particles also exhibit trajectories and deviations that depend on their spin, due to gravitational spin-orbit coupling, an effect known as the gravitational SHE.
 This phenomenon was initially identified by Papapetrou and Corinaldesi using the Mathisson-Papapetrou-Dixon (MPD) equations \cite{papapetrou1951spinning,corinaldesi1951spinning,dixon1970dynamics,Dixon:1970zz,1974RSPTA.277...59D,dixon2015new}.
 Subsequent studies have extensively investigated the gravitational SHE across various metrics employing these equations \cite{Carmeli:1976mq,Plyatsko:2011gf,Hackmann:2014tga,Antoniou:2019lit,duval2019gravitational,Zhang:2020qew}.
 However, deriving unique trajectories from the MPD equations requires the application of supplementary conditions to the angular momentum $S^{\mu\nu}$.
 Different supplementary conditions result in differing trajectories \cite{Costa:2014nta}.

 Besides the MPD equations, researchers have employed other methods to study the gravitational SHE.
-These methods include applying the Wentzel-Kramers-Brillouin (WKB) approximation to Maxwell's equations \cite{PhysRevD.86.024010,oancea2020gravitational,PhysRevD.104.025006,PhysRevD.105.104061,Andersson_2023,oancea2024weyl}, utilizing the Energy-Momentum Tensor (EMT) \cite{lian2022birefringence,lian2023motion}, and using Foldy-Wouthuysen transformation to derive Hamiltonians \cite{Obukhov:2000ih,Silenko:2004ad,PhysRevD.75.084035,Obukhov:2009qs,Obukhov:2013zca,PhysRevD.109.044060}.
+These methods include applying the Wentzel-Kramers-Brillouin approximation to Maxwell's equations \cite{PhysRevD.86.024010,oancea2020gravitational,PhysRevD.104.025006,PhysRevD.105.104061,Andersson_2023,oancea2024weyl}, utilizing the energy-momentum tensor \cite{lian2022birefringence,lian2023motion}, and using Foldy-Wouthuysen transformation to derive Hamiltonians \cite{Obukhov:2000ih,Silenko:2004ad,PhysRevD.75.084035,Obukhov:2009qs,Obukhov:2013zca,PhysRevD.109.044060}.
 These studies not only deepen our understanding of the interactions between matter and gravity but also provide numerous predictions that can be used to test gravitational theories.

-Beyond possessing spin angular momentum (SAM), a single particle can also exist in a vortex state, carrying an intrinsic orbital angular momentum (OAM) aligned with its average momentum.
-The vortex state, described by the wave function $\psi \propto e^{i \ell \phi} $, is an eigenstate of $z$-component of the OAM operator, $\hat{L}_{z}=-i\hbar \frac{\partial}{\partial \phi}$, with $\ell \hbar$ as its eigenvalue \cite{landau2013quantum,cohen1977diu}.
+Beyond possessing spin, a single particle can also exist in a vortex state, carrying an intrinsic orbital angular momentum aligned with its average momentum.
+The vortex state, can be described by the wave function $\psi \propto e^{i \ell \phi} $, with $\ell \hbar$ as its intrinsic orbital angular momentum \cite{landau2013quantum,cohen1977diu}.
 Here, $\phi$ is the azimuthal angle.
-These particles, when in such vortex states, are referred to as "vortex" particles, highlighting their intrinsic OAM.
-For light, its vortex states were first discoveried by Allen et al. in 1992 \cite{beijersbergen1993astigmatic}.
-Since then, vortex light has been generated in a variety of optical experiments and used in industrial laser production \cite{bliokh2015spin,bliokh2017theory}, demonstrating their applicability in numerous areas of fundamental physics.
+These particles, when in such vortex states, are referred to as "vortex" particles, highlighting their intrinsic orbital angular momentum.
+In 1992, vortex states, characterized by Laguerre-Gaussian modes, were first discoveried by Allen et al. \cite{beijersbergen1993astigmatic}.
+Subsequently, in 1996, these modes were experimentally generated at millimeter-wave frequencies using a spiral phase plate \cite{TURNBULL1996183}.
+In the same year, the intrinsic orbital angular momentum of the Laguerre-Gaussian modes was experimentally quantified through the trapping of absorbent particles \cite{PhysRevA.54.1593}.
+Since then, vortex light has been generated in a variety of optical experiments and used in industrial laser production \cite{Bazhenov2003LaserBW,oemrawsingh2004production,gibson2004free,Lin2013NanostructuredHF,PhysRevLett.112.235001,Davis2015AnalysisOA,bliokh2015spin,RosalesGuzmn2017HowTS,bliokh2017theory}, demonstrating their applicability in numerous areas of fundamental physics.
 These applications include optical trapping of particles \cite{gahagan1996optical,garces2003observation}, quantum information and communications \cite{mair2001entanglement,leach2010quantum}, astronomy and astrophysics \cite{foo2005optical,harwit2003photon}, and optical solitons \cite{kruglov1985spiral,swartzlander1992optical}.